Urban Conservation: Pioneering Solutions in Los Angeles

 L.A.
 River Habitat Assessment

 The L.A.
 River is Los Angeles’ most visible stormwater infrastructure and the conduit for most of the stormwater runoff generated in the county.
 As we advance our Urban Conservation Program, we aim to use the L.A.
 River to prove that nature and infrastructure don’t have to be at odds—they can reinforce one another.
-We recently completed a habitat assessment of a 2.5- mile soft-bottom portion of the river to evaluate potential projects.
+In 2016, we completed a habitat assessment of a 2.5- mile soft-bottom portion of the river to evaluate potential projects.

 Over 12 months, we recorded: